Repository of Information for the DSP-10 Transceiver by W7PUA Last updated: 02 March 2018 08:38 PM PST

-Mike, KD7TS has made available online the pages and pages of documentation for the DSP-10.
-The Manual ver 3.80 is on his web site and is very easy to use.
-It has a Table of Contents , that is indexed to take you right the the area you are interested in reading about.
+Mike, KD7TS has made available, online the pages and pages of documentation for the DSP-10.
+The latest Manual ver 3.96 is available by clicking on the User Manual DSP-10- v3.96 and is very easy to use.
+It has a Table of Contents, and is indexed to take you right the the area you are interested in reading about.
 Very Slick!

-Check it out: It is worth having on your computer for a quick reference.
+Check it out: It is worth having on your computer for a quick fast reference.

-This takes the QST initial Test article and shows the modifications and test procedures in RED used by KO7N and W7CQ as to what we did to get the TAPR kit DSP-10 operating.
+This takes the QST initial Test article by W7PUA and shows the modifications and test procedures in RED used by W7CQ as to what I did to get the TAPR kit DSP-10 operating.
 Hope it helps.

 Download this Adobe PDF file : DSP10_Initial_Testing.pdf 34k

 DSP-10 PLL Tuneup Procedures by Roger KA7EXM

 Lots of practical information available on Roger's pages

 DSP-10 - Software Defined Radio